CapsidDB/CapsidDB/README.md

 ### Genomics
 The composition and structure of viral genomes is more varied than bacterial, plant, or animal kingdoms.
 The viral genomes may be <b>single-stranded</b> or <b>double-stranded</b>, <b>linear</b> or <b>circular</b>, and in <b>single-segmented</b> or <b>multi-segmented</b> configuration.
 There are 2,418 reference viral genomes in the current GenBank collection (up to 2012-4-6).

+<b>Key features:</b>
+- Viral genetic material is packaged inside protein structures called capsids.
+- Viruses are divided into two groups: enveloped viruses are surrounded by an outer lipid membrane; non-enveloped viruses lack this membrane.
+- Where present, the envelope contains the viral proteins, which mediate binding to host cells.
+Where no envelope is present, this function is carried out by the outer capsid proteins.
+In general, non-enveloped viruses are more stable and can survive much longer in the environment.
+- Capsids and envelopes determine the method of viral entry into and exit from host cells.